 There is no inheritance tax in Arizona.
 If you have a loved one who lives in another state, however, you should check the local laws.
 Pennsylvania, for instance, as an inheritance tax that can apply to out-of-state heirs.

 Arizona also has no gift tax.
 The federal gift tax exemption is $15,000 per person each year for 2021 and $16,000 per person each year for 2022.

 Federal Estate Tax

 Even though there is no Arizona estate tax, the federal estate tax may apply to your estate.
-The federal estate tax exemption is $11.18 million for 2018 – a number that increased in the 2017 tax law.
+The federal estate tax exemption is $11.70 million for 2021 and increases to $12.06 million for 2022.
 This tax is portable for married couples.
-With the right legal steps, a couple can protect up to $22.36 million when both spouses have died.
+With the right legal steps, a couple can protect up to $24.12 million when both spouses have died.